It's Fall BBQ Season! What's Grilling?

 The legacy of kamado-style cooking goes back several thousand years and has evolved considerably since its inception to suit the culinary needs of BBQ aficionados.
 Kamado grills boast some of the most sought-after attributes in the realm of grilling and smoking, which, in combination with their quaint, rustic nature, commands great interest and admiration among BBQ amateurs and pitmasters, alike.

-Once you have mastered cooking with a kamado grill, it can deliver exceptional results and a culinary experience quite unlike any other type of grill.
+Once you have mastered cooking with a Kamado grill, it can deliver exceptional results and a culinary experience quite unlike any other type of grill.

 When it comes to the commercially available kamado grills, Kamado Joe and Big Green Egg are two of the most renowned names.
 Both of these manufacturers bring to the table premium quality feature-rich products that embody all the best qualities of kamado grills.
 Having to choose between them is a tough position to be in, as they both have a lot to offer in terms of quality and end results.
 With that said, each of these brands has some unique characteristics that distinguish them from the other.

-In this article, we discuss all that there is to know about kamado grills and review and compare the two biggest names in the kamado grill market to settle the Big Green Egg vs. Kamado Joe debate once and for all.
+In this article, we discuss all that there is to know about kamado grills and review and compare the two biggest names in the Kamado grill market to settle the Big Green Egg vs. Kamado Joe debate once and for all.

 Kamado Grills: A Basic Overview